Yishun triple murders: Testimony of Yang's daughter

 Yang's teenage daughter, then 18 years old and pending her GCE O-level results, took the stand to testify against Wang.
 By then, some newspapers gave her the alias "Grace" to protect her true identity.

 Grace testified that when Wang attacked Zhang and Feng, she was awakened from her sleep by sounds of heavy breathing, as though someone was being suffocated.
 Grace also claimed she overheard Feng shouting something in Mandarin, and also some objects falling.
 Grace and her mother, who was also awakened by the sounds, discussed on should they call the police or not.

 Then, the door suddenly swung open and Wang appeared.
 While Yang managed to escape the room amidst the horror, Wang cornered Grace and slashed at her with the chopper and she raised her arms to defend herself from the chopper.
 After this attack, Grace told the court, that Wang asked her to keep quiet and he then left the room to look for her mother.
 Before she could close the door, Wang appeared again to attack Grace.
 He approached her and continued to use the chopper on her.
-Yang's daughter kicked him once and it caused Wang to lose his balance and fall, giving her the chance to escape the bedroom and hide into the kitchen toilet.
+Yang's daughter kicked him once and it caused Wang to lose his balance and fall, giving her the chance to escape the bedroom and hide in the kitchen toilet.

 After some moments, Wang hacked at the toilet's door using both the chopper and a third knife until it collapsed, allowing Wang to enter the toilet to slash at Grace's head, face and neck until she collapsed onto the floor.
 When Wang stopped the attack and left her, the girl muttered the words, "God, let me die."
 Having heard her, Wang returned and stabbed her again, this time onto the girl's back, right ear and back of the neck.
 The lengthy attack left the girl with 41 knife injuries on her face, jaw, and right ear.
 Not only was Grace's right ear nearly torn off, she also lost her right eye to the attack; the doctors operating on her had to remove the damaged eyeball to prevent her losing her eyesight from the remaining left eye.
 They later replaced the removed right eyeball with a prosthetic eyeball.
 The chopper and kitchen knife Wang used on Grace were confirmed to have her DNA on them.

 After Grace finished her testimony in court on 22 November 2011, Wang, who by then denied the murder charges, told his lawyers Kelvin Lim and Jason Dendroff to help him tell the girl that he was sorry for what he did.